Houssem-Triki/MIMIC/README.md

 You can check for the scheduled tasks to be executed by putting the following command: `Scheduled_tasks_List` .
 Then launch the simulation with `MIMICmain(Scheduled_tasks_List)`

+## Reference
+To com, submitted to Plant Phenomics, currently under review

 [^1]: *Readme.ml v0.9 2023/04/21*